Ch3rry-Pi3-AI/LLMOps-Cybersecurity-Analyzer__GCP_Clouud_Run/README.md

 * **backend/** — FastAPI service powering the security analysis
 * **terraform/** — IaC for Azure and GCP deployment
 * **airline.py** — additional experimental agent example

-If you'd like, I can prepare the README for the next branch as well.